AlMon/Book-Notes/The Pragmatic Programmer/Chapter I - A Pragmatic Philosophy/Readme.md

 - Be a listener.
 - Get back to people.
 - Keep code and documentation together.
+- Pragmatic Programmers embrace documentation as integral to the development process.
+- Restrict commenting to why something is done, its purpose and its goal.

 ---

-### Email tips:
+### Email Checklist:

-[ ] Proofread before you hit SEND.
+- [ ] Proofread before you hit SEND.
-[ ] Check your spelling and look for any accidental auto-correct mishaps.
+- [ ] Check your spelling and look for any accidental auto-correct mishaps.
-[ ] Keep the format simple and clean.
+- [ ] Keep the format simple and clean.
-[ ] Keep quoting to a minimum.
+- [ ] Keep quoting to a minimum.
-[ ] Don't flame or troll, it will come back to haunt you.
+- [ ] Don't flame or troll, it will come back to haunt you.
-[ ] If you wouldn't say it to their face, don't say it online.
+- [ ] If you wouldn't say it to their face, don't say it online.
-[ ] Check the list of recipients
+- [ ] Check the list of recipients

 ---

-- Pragmatic Programmers embrace documentation as integral to the development process.
-- Restrict commenting to why something is done, its purpose and its goal.